 Without a doubt, one of the more difficult management tasks is scheduling your employees.
 Trying to create the perfect work schedule is often like trying to herd a kindle of kittens.

 Fortunately, there are tools available that can help with this process.
 Some can even act as your own personal HR department and provide input to simplify schedule creation.

-So what were the best schedule maker tools for businesses in 2019 that you can look forward to trying in 2019?
+So what are the best schedule maker tools for businesses in 2019 that you can look forward to trying?
 This article will answer that question.

 Free Schedule Maker Tools

 1. Pen & Paper

 We start out with the most basic schedule maker of all: pen and paper.
 As basic as the pen-and-paper option is, it is the most difficult to use and really does nothing to make your life easier.

 Yes, this method has been the go-to schedule maker for…well, a really long time.
 But that doesn’t mean it’s your best option.
 In fact, the pen-and-paper method is likely what gave scheduling the rotten reputation it currently holds.